Izzilab/MatrisomeAnalyzeR/README.md

 ```

 ## Functions provided by the package
-The MatrisomeAnalyzeR package provides the following funtions (given in the relative order of their typical usage):
+The MatrisomeAnalyzeR package provides the following functions (given in the relative order of their typical usage):
 1. `matriannotate`: adds Matrisome annotations to an input table of genes
 2. `matrianalyze`: creates tabulations of *matriannotated* data
 3. Post-run analyzes